 Gender diversity is relevant to your auto marketing.
 I’m not talking about starting a women’s march from your car lot or hopping on the #MeToo hashtag with your dealership handle.
 But it would be a huge mistake to underestimate the relationship women have with your business.

-The power of female shoppers and the impact of a female workforce are both incredibly important for any auto dealership in 2018.
+The power of female shoppers and the impact of a female workforce are both incredibly important for any auto dealership today.

 Women Drive Household Buying

 Research shows women drive 70% to 80% of all consumer purchasing (driving pun totally intended).

 This comes from a combination of actual buying power and influence, meaning that even when a woman isn’t paying for something directly, her vote holds great power in the choice.

 Research shows young women, specifically those who fit in the millennial category, feel more self-assured during the car buying process than any generation before them.
 If your marketing speaks solely to male buyers, you’re possibly talking to only 20% to 30% of your leads.

 How do you address this?
 With inbound marketing!

 The women shopping for cars today feel confident in their decisions: 80% of women felt assured they made the right decision after purchasing, compared to 75% of men.
 And they get to that assurance by doing online research before shopping.